hjwylde/gradle-whiley-plugin/README.md

 ### Changing the project layout

-Similar to the Java plugin, you can change the project layout by modifying the whiley source set container
+Similar to the Java plugin, you can change the project layout by modifying the whiley source set container:

     sourceSets {
         main {